Medicaid and Disability Links

 Searchable version of the Louisiana Medicaid Eligibility Manual and searchable Medicaid forms applicable to Louisiana

-A listing of the income and resource cap limits in effect for calendar year 2012 for determining financial eligibility for Medicaid and Supplemental Security Income (SSI) benefits.
+A listing of the income and resource cap limits effective in 2024 for determining financial eligibility for Medicaid and Supplemental Security Income (SSI) benefits.

 Organizations for Individuals with Disabilities